toaarnio/webcl-firefox/firefox/README.txt

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 On Unix-like systems, e.g. Linux:
-  * Enter the firefox directory
+  * Enter the webcl-firefox/firefox directory

   * Make sure the settings on buildconfig.inc are set properly and modify them if necessary.
 Configure at least the path to Xulrunner SDK